SmoothDenis/pulse_observer/README.md

 ## Compatibility

--   This program has **only** been tested on Windows 10.
-It may or may not work on Linux or Mac OS.
+-   This program has **only** been tested on Windows 10 and Linux.
+Maybe not work with Mac OS.
 -   It will only correct work with Python 3+.
 It will **not** work with Python <3.
 This version of program adapt for use with IP-camera (RTSP) and more DEBUG function for learn how work this script.
 -   Tested with the following webcams:
     -   Logitech C270